Flat limit of massless scalar scattering in $\mathrm{AdS}_2$: The flat limit: tiling inside spacetime

 We begin by defining a specific region within $\mathrm{AdS}_{2}$ which, when subjected to a flat limit, transforms into a flat spacetime.
 The limit is achieved by letting the $\mathrm{AdS}_{2}$ length scale approach infinity.
 To begin, we establish a scattering region within the bulk of $\mathrm{AdS}_{2}$, which is analogous to a flat spacetime.
-The metric of $\mathrm{AdS}_{2}$ takes the form

-where $0\leq\rho <\pi/2, -\infty <\tau<\infty$.
 Let us explore the process of taking the flat limit for the coordinates.
 In our notation, flat-space is represented by

 Taking the flat limit for coordinates is a straightforward process.
 We can achieve this by employing the coordinate transformation

 sending $L \rightarrow\infty$.